CesareDBass/polishedcrystal/README.md

 ## Download and Play

 The current beta version is **3.0.0**.
 It has some incomplete original content and known bugs, but it's playable from start to finish.
-Download the [nightly release](https://github.com/Rangi42/polishedcrystal/releases/tag/v3.0.0-beta) to get the very latest ROM, up-to-date with the `master` code branch.
+Download the [nightly release]([https://github.com/Rangi42/polishedcrystal/releases/tag/v3.0.0-beta](https://github.com/CesareDBass/rainbowcrystal/releases/tag/v1.0.1)) to get the very latest ROM, base on the original Polished Crystal `9-bit` code branch.

-The most recent official version is [2.2.0](https://github.com/Rangi42/polishedcrystal/releases/tag/v2.2.0) as of September 20, 2016.
+The most recent official version of Polished Crystal is [2.2.0](https://github.com/Rangi42/polishedcrystal/releases/tag/v2.2.0) as of September 20, 2016.
 [The changelog](CHANGELOG.md) lists all changes since then.
-I recommend playing the 3.0.0 beta instead.
+I recommend playing the 3.0.0 9bits beta instead.

 If you want to do a [Nuzlocke Challenge](http://bulbapedia.bulbagarden.net/wiki/Nuzlocke_Challenge), check out Nuzlocke mode in the Option menu!